Yun Tu Hai Pyar Bohut: Broadcast

-There were several discussions laid on its time slot, previously it was announced that the show will premier on May 21, 2021, airing an episode on Fridays at 9pm slot.
+There were several discussions laid on its time slot previously, it was announced that the show would premier on May 21, 2021, airing an episode on Fridays at 9pm slot.
 Later, it was switched to Mondays and Tuesdays at 8pm slot by replacing Safar Tamam Howa as it came to an end.
-After the starting of the drama serial Parizaad, it shifted to only Mondays at 8pm.
+After the start of the drama serial Parizaad, it shifted to only Mondays at 8pm.
 But then again timings changed and Aakhir Kab Tak, which used to air on Sundays started to air on Mondays because of Hum Kahan Ke Sachay Thay and Yun Tu Hai Pyar Bohut shifted to Fridays at 8pm.